oyjjanson/snake-ai-pytorch-Improvement/README.md

 # Study of improvement attempts made to "snake-ai-pytorch" repository

-This repository documents several attempts at improving original repo.
+This repository documents several attempts at improving original repo in terms of score of AI.

 Original repo is a Python Reinforcement Learning Tutorial series that teaches an AI to play Snake.